 When we explore a cookbook, it’s potluck meets book discussion.
 Sign up at the Reference Desk, pick a recipe from our enticing selection (we’ll keep track to avoid duplicates), and prepare it for the program.
 We’ll sample good food, talk about what worked and what didn’t, and select future cookbooks.
-This spring’s selection, from the authors of Cookbook Club favorite Jerusalem, features, herbaceous salads and grains, fresh meat and seafood dishes, and oodles of sweet and savory baked items.
-Register in person by April 17.
+Our summer selection features an encyclopedic array of authentic Latin American recipes, ranging from Argentinian empanadas to Cuban beans and rice.
+Register in person by July 17.

 Fridays, 7 pm